 • a minimum of 5 full time programming resources (with.NET experience) to work during the life of the project.
 Technical support personnel will be available as required.
 A total of 8 functional and technical employees may work on the application(s); however, other Department priorities will impede their ability to commit to this task for 100% of their time.

-These employees will generally possess a broad base of knowledge across all areas of department systems, and varying degrees of system administration and programming experience.
+These employees will generally possess a broad base of knowledge across all areas of department systems, and varying degrees of systems administration and programming experience.
 Reasonable access to other personnel on a limited basis will be coordinated through the Project Manager.

-NOTE: If proposer requires additional State resources, it must be clearly identified in the proposer’s response to the RFP.

 Office Facilities

 The State will provide reasonable and normal office space, basic office furniture, supplies, local telephone service, LAN connection, and limited usage of copiers and fax machines.
 The terms and conditions for remote access to the Department’s network can be negotiated.